• Skip to main content

 • Gently, stir the beaten eggs into the chocolate mixture one-third at a time.

-• Divide the batter among the prepared muffin cups, and bake until the centre reaches a temperature of 144° F (62° C), 5 to 10 minutes, depending on size.
+• Divide the batter among the prepared muffin cups, and bake until the centre reaches a temperature of 144° F (62° C), 5 minutes for 12 small cakes or 10 minutes for 6 large ones.
 The centre should still be very soft.

 • Allow the cakes to cool in the pan until they are set just enough to remove without breaking, 5 to 10 minutes.